mrsargent/EA_FinalProject/README.md

  ![image showing diagram](/img//step4/cli.jpg)

-The final result is the NFT is in the User1 wallet
+The final result is the NFT is in User1's wallet

  ![image showing diagram](/img//step4/result.jpg)